kkitsara/Udacity_DataScientistProject_SeattleAirBNB/README.md

 pandas,numpy,sklearn,matplotlib,seaborn

-Also we import a python code named AllTogether
+Also we import a python code named DataScientistProject_Seattle_Functions

 2. The code that reads the datasets that are included in the github repository